 The seat of Kerr County, this city is one of the state's most popular recreation centers.
 It is thought by many to have the most ideal climate in the nation.
-Several camps, scores of hotels and religious encampments attract thousands annually.
+Several camps and hotels attract thousands annually.
 White-tailed deer are so numerous that motorists should be on alert, especially at night.

-Outdoor activities at city parks, such as downtown's Louise Hays Park, feature fishing, canoeing and kayaking, swimming, picnicking and playgrounds.
+Outdoor activities at city parks, such as downtown's Louise Hays Park, feature fishing, canoeing, kayaking, swimming, picnicking and playgrounds.
 Many "Winter Texans" make Kerrville their home half of the year.
 Industries include Mooney Aircraft and James Avery Craftsman.

 Hunters find exotic game year-round, as well as seasonal hunting of white-tailed deer, turkey, quail and dove.
 Lease information: 830/792-3535.